 Evidence Hub inclusion criteria

-In order to be included on the Financial Capability Evidence Hub, all content must:
+In order to be included on the Financial Wellbeing Evidence Hub, all content must:

-- Make a positive contribution to evidence hub, given what is on there already
+- Make a positive contribution to the Evidence Hub, given what is on there already

 - Be based on research

-- Provide a full description of the research methods used, where, when, and who did the research
+- Provide a full description of the research methods used, as well as where, when, and who did the research

 - Describe the context in which the research was conducted, including any significant cultural, social, or political factors that are likely to have influenced the results